Our medical negligence claims services

 What is the difference between medical negligence and clinical negligence?

-There is no real difference between medical negligence and clinical negligence claims.
+In a practical sense, there is no meaningful difference between medical negligence and clinical negligence claims.
 Both are used interchangeably when discussing negligent acts, malpractice or mistakes that breach the duty of care healthcare professionals have to their patients.

 However, the difference lies in the origins of clinical negligence in the legal world.
-It was asserted that the term “medical negligence” gave the impression that someone could only claim a doctor or a similar professional, or that the incident must happen in a hospital.
+It was asserted that the term “medical negligence” gave the impression that someone could only claim a doctor or a similar professional, or that the incident must take place in a hospital.

-“Clinical negligence” emphasises that someone can present a case against any healthcare professional.
+The term “clinical negligence” was employed to emphasise that someone can present a case against any healthcare professional.
 However, today it is considered to have the same meaning as medical negligence.

 What can a medical negligence claim achieve?